usdot-jpo-ode/jpo-ode/README.md

 ## Release Notes
 ### Sprint 5
 - ODE-126 ADD to ODE 58 - Log ODE Data Flows On/off without restarting ODE
+- ODE-74 RESTful SNMP Wrapper Service to pass SNMP messages to an RSU
+- ODE-127 Defined future story and tasks for inbound/outbound TIM messages

 ### Sprint 4
 - ODE-123 Developed a sample client application to interface directly with Kafka service to subscribe to ODE data